Cleve, South Australia: Geology and Pedology

 The town of Cleve lies on an ancient bedrock that has undergone high grade metamorphism, with the area characterised by schists, gneisses and granites in a formation known as the Hutchison Group.
 These strata were laid down in the Proterozoic, some 600-2300 million years ago.
 The area underwent deformation during the orogeny events that shaped Australia.

 Just south of Cleve marks an unconformity with recent Quaternary alluvial and colluvial sediments of the Piedmont Group which were deposited less than 1 million years ago.

 The soils around Cleve are heavily tied to the geology of the area, with Cleve having a clay overlain by sandy loam soils in the hills and on most slopes in the area.
 This soil is often referred to as 'Cleve soil' or 'Nobby's Hill's soil'.
 The soils are highly productive when they are deep enough to hold enough moisture, but are particularly susceptible to erosion, especially in steeper inclines.
 There is also a strong calcareous component to much of the areas soils, especially away from the slopes.

 Climate

-Cleve experiences a hot-summer mediterranean climate (Köppen: Csa, Trewartha: Csbl); with warm, dry summers; mild to warm, relatively dry springs and autumns; and mild, moderately rainy winters.
+Cleve has a hot mediterranean climate (Köppen: Csa/Csb); with very warm, dry summers and mild, somewhat wetter winters.
+Temperatures vary throughout the year: with average maxima between 28.3 C in January to 15.3 C in July; and average minima between 16.1 C in February to 7.2 C in July.
+Annual precipitation is somewhat low: averaging 402.2 mm, between 108.4 precipitation days- primarily concentrated in winter.
 The rainfall is generally not enough to cause any flooding, and certainly not within the bounds of the town.
 The Cleve hills, however are the catchment areas for Salt Creek, and localised flooding in the valleys has been reported.
+Extreme temperatures have ranged from 46.0 C on the 24th of January 2019 to 0.2 C on 13 June 1972.